Table of Contents

 To address these risks, most e-commerce sellers choose to receive money through an escrow account, which will only release money to the seller upon delivery and verification of the product.

 Most online marketplaces also deal with a lot of vendors.
 Amazon, for example, does not manufacture most of the products it sells on its marketplace.
-It is only a middle man between the vendors who do and the people who buy.
+It is only a middleman between the vendors who do and the people who buy.

-To foster vendor relationship and trust, most online marketplaces choose to receive money from sales in an escrow account from where the money is distributed back to the vendor and the commission retained by the marketplace.
+To foster vendor relationships and trust, most online marketplaces choose to receive money from sales in an escrow account from where the money is distributed back to the vendor and the commission retained by the marketplace.

 Escrow in Online Gaming